Overview

 - domain: Only include devices with the given domain.
 The domain UUID must be given as value.

-Example: Browse for all devices containing the keyword "axis" in their name, description or tags and order by last connect time:
+Example: Browse for all devices containing the keyword "camera" in their name, description or tags and order by last connect time:

 Host: remote.macchina.io